Prof John Terry

 Collectively these Centres involve 16 investigators, employ 15 Postdoctoral Research Fellows, 7 MRC funded independent Fellowship holders and a Research Software Engineer.
 Additionally we are currently training 11 PhD students.
-Researchers who I work most closely with are a senior lecturer - Marc Goodfellow, an MRC funded Career Development Award Holder - Jamie Walker, an MRC funded Skills Development Fellow - Wessel Woldman, 6 PDRAs - Leandro Junges, Marinho Lopes, George Petkov, Piotr Slowinski, Margaritis Voliotis and Eder Zavala, a Research Software Engineer - Diane Fraser and 4 PhD students - Rudy Arthur, Zoe Bright, Lauric Ferrat and Harry Green.
+Researchers who I work most closely with are a senior lecturer - Marc Goodfellow, an MRC funded Career Development Award Holder - Jamie Walker, an MRC funded Skills Development Fellow - Wessel Woldman, 6 PDRAs - Leandro Junges, Marinho Lopes, George Petkov, Piotr Slowinski, Margaritis Voliotis and Eder Zavala, a Research Software Engineer - Diane Fraser and 3 PhD students - Zoe Bright, Lauric Ferrat and Harry Green.
 As a group of over 40 researchers devoted to mathematical and computer science research at the interface with biomedicine and healthcare, we are a significant presence in the UK!
 If you would like to join us, please find out more here.

 Graduating in Mathematics with 1st class honours from the University of Reading in 1997, I subsequently studied for a PhD in Applied Mathematics jointly between the University of Surrey and the Georgia Institute of Technology.
 Following postdoctoral positions at the University of Warwick and the University of Queensland, I was appointed Lecturer in Mathematical Sciences at Loughborough University in 2002.
 From 2006–2010, I was first Lecturer, then Senior Lecturer and finally Reader within the Department of Engineering Mathematics at the University of Bristol.
 I then moved to a Prize Readership in Theoretical Neuroscience at the University of Sheffield in 2010, before joining mathematics at the University of Exeter in 2012.
 Presently I am based in the Living Systems Institute.
 My research has been recognised by the award of an Ethel Raybould Fellowship by the University of Queensland in 2014, and by a Miegunyah Distinguished Visiting Fellowship by the University of Melbourne in 2015.

 I have a long track-record in multidisciplinary research with scientists in clinical and experimental neuroscience, where I am internationally renowned for systems modelling approaches in neuroscience and endocrinology, in particular applications to epilepsy, Parkinson’s disease and the Hypothalamic-Pituitary-Adrenal axis.
 Current research includes: